graphql/graphql-scalars/scalars/contributed/chillicream/uuid.md

 # Recommended name

-The recommended name for this scalar is `Uuid`.
+The recommended name for this scalar is `UUID`.

 # Result spec

-A `Uuid` scalar must serialize to a string conforming to the UUID string representation defined in RFC 9562.
+A `UUID` scalar must serialize to a string conforming to the UUID string representation defined in RFC 9562.
 This represents a UUID in the format:
 `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` where each `x` is a hexadecimal digit (0-9, a-f, A-F).